Explore the Maldives

-I have visited Thoddoo 3 times in the last 3 years.
-Not so regularly I visit it, unlike Rasdhoo or Ukulhas.
-But in recent years it has become mega-popular among tourists from Russia, Ukraine, and the CIS countries.
+I have visited Thoddoo 4 times in the last 5 years.
+Not so regularly visit it, unlike Rasdhoo or Ukulhas.
+But in recent years it has become super popular among tourists from Europe.

 Unlike many other islands, it is located as if separately.